When will phase 2 of vaccinations begin? Sedgwick County officials say it depends on supply

 People 65 and older are next in line in Sedgwick County.

 “This population is the largest population that’s requiring admission to our ICU and hospitals.
-We want to prevent them from getting disease, because again the death rate in this group is much higher than the age groups,” Dr. Minns said.
+We want to prevent them from getting the disease because again the death rate in this group is much higher than the age groups,” Dr. Minns said.

 Roughly 70,000 people in Sedgwick County make up that age group.